 Bullying, Discrimination and Harassment

-One of these initiatives is the publication of a Guideline for Bullying, Discrimination and Sexual Harassment, which contains a No Tolerance statement.
-The Society has adopted the No Tolerance statement and encourages all legal firms to also do so.
+A key step towards this important goal is the development of a Guideline for the profession on Bullying, Discrimination and Sexual Harassment which contains a No Tolerance statement.
+The Society encourages all firms to adopt the No Tolerance statement.

-If you experience bullying, discrimination or harassment in the course of your practice either personally or as a witness you should report it in accordance with the applicable policy at your workplace or to your supervisor or practice manager.
+Steps you can take if you experience bullying, discrimination or harassment in the course of your practice, either personally or as a witness.

 You also have the right to: